Looking back at four years, three NCAA meets and one set of NCAA psych sheets, we re-score the 2016 recruiting classes by school.

 The Florida men, led by Head Coach Anthony Nesty, look to cement their 8th-straight victory on the final day of the 2020 SEC Championships.

 On night 4, Bama’s Zane Waddell became the 5th fastest man in history with his swim in the 100 back.
 He broke the former SEC Record set by Casas at midseason.

 Khader Baqlah in the 200 free (above) was one of 2 event champions for the Florida men on day 3 of the SEC Championships as they pulled away from Texas A&M.

-Georgia’s Chase Kalisz headlines the 400 IM final on day 3 of the 2017 SEC Swimming and Diving Championships.
+Georgia’s Camden Murphy, the 2019 bronze medalist, headlines the men’s 100 fly final at the 2020 SEC Swimming and Diving Championships.

 Kieran Smith has scratched out of the 200 fly, while Erika Brown has scratched out of the 100 back.
 Neither will swim individually on day 4.